-The description and assessment of effects must not be confined to the immediate area of the project but must also consider the potential of the project to impact on nearby environmental values, including areas potentially impacted by offsite components of the project.
-In addition, the cumulative effect of the project in combination with other activities in the broader area/region needs to be assessed for all significant adverse effects.
+The description and assessment of effects must not be confined to the immediate area of the project but must also consider the potential of the project to impact on nearby environmental values.
+In addition, the cumulative effect of the project in combination with other nearby projects/activities as well as threatening processes in the broader area/region should be assessed for all significant adverse effects.